amusant/presentations/hackadac/PITCHME.md

 - All these IPs are specified/design separately by different design teams.
 - Security bugs arise from their interaction during integration.
 - The goal is to find security bugs during design/integration phase.
 ##### Hack@Dac
 - 1st Phase: An open source SoC Pulpino.
 - 2nd Phase: An open source SoC Pulpissimo.
 ---

+Note:
+Important point to stress is that our goal is to catch during integration phase, before the chip goe sto foundry.
 #### First Things First: The Attacker Model

 - A clear idea of what are we protecting and from whom ?